 Shaving Tips for Teen Girls

-Use your discretion when making the right choice for your bikini area.
+Use your discretion when making the right choice for your bikini and pubic areas.
 Preferences vary among girls and women and among cultures.

 You can buy chemical hair removers (depilatories), which are applied directly to the skin and then wiped off a few minutes later.
-These hair removers do work, but some people are allergic to the chemicals.
+Be careful though!
+Remember that these hair removers are not necessarily safe to use around the vulva or vaginal area, or bikini line.
+Also, some people are allergic to the chemicals.
 Always test a small area of skin first before using these -- even if you're using them on your legs or underarms.
 Sensitive skin may become irritated with this hair removal option.

 When to See a Professional for Hair Removal